waqaskanju/waqaskanju/README.md

 ### Introduction
 I am softwar Engineer by Profession.
 I mostly work as a Full Stack Developer.

+# Education
+I have a Master Degree in Software Engieering from Bahria University Islamabad (https://www.bahria.edu.pk/).
+I completed my Masters in 2018.
+I did my Bachelor in Software Engieering in 2015 From [University of Swat][https://uswat.edu.pk/].
 <!--
 **waqaskanju/waqaskanju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.